Staff

 Terrie Shank

-Terrie Shank serves as the executive director for Maryland FFA Association and the assistant director of High School and Post Secondary Education.
+Terrie Shank serves as the Director of High School and Post Secondary Education and as the executive director for Maryland FFA Association.
 Before joining MAEF, Terrie taught high school agriculture for 32 years in Washington County, retiring from Clear Spring High School.
 Her views of building agriculture programs and providing teacher training and support directly link to MAEF’s overall mission.
 Terrie has received multiple awards from the public school system, Maryland Agriculture Teachers Association, and National FFA Association.
 She is a graduate of LEAD Maryland Class VII.
 In her spare time, Terrie likes to travel and help in the operation of her family dairy farm, Palmyra Farm, LLC, in Washington County.

 Tonya Wible